6.1 Actions to address risks and opportunities

 - An objective should include a description of who is responsible, what is the target, when is it planned to be achieved.
 Progress must be monitored.

-- Quality objectives should make sure they comply with law and industry standards and conform with the products and services requirements.
+- Quality objectives should make sure they comply with the law and industry standards and conform to the products and services requirements.

 - Top management must provide the leadership, organization and resources to deploy and achieve planned quality objectives.